Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Plugin*
-  Module or plugin from which the attribute set is created.
+  Module or plugin that owns the attribute set.
 In the *PIM* module, only PIM attribute sets are displayed.

-  [comment]: <> (Is that correct?)

 - *ID*
   Attribute set identification number.
 The ID number is automatically assigned by the system.